-The expected format for the valid input contains at least one word, which consist of any symbol(s), but the single non-alphanumeric character.
-Any single non-alphanumeric character would be ignored, replaced with empty string "".
+The expected format for the valid input contains at least one word, which consist of at least one non-whitespace character.
 If the input value does not match the expected format, the value will not be masked.
-For example
+I.e. if input contains null or empty string or white spaces only then the algorithm returns unmasked input value.